nabeelvalley/docs/unit-testing-c-sharp/intro.md

 - `xunit`
 - `xunit.runner.visualstudio`

-> You will also need to enter the following into your `.csproj` file so that the tests, or if you get the `CS0017 Program has more than one entry point defined.
+> You will also need to enter the following into your `.csproj` file so that the tests can run, or if you get the `CS0017 Program has more than one entry point defined.
 Compile with /main to specify the type that contains the entry point.` error:

 ```xml
 <PropertyGroup>